Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 * Load your DFS
 * The user was warned
 * General Manager has received your DFS access
+* Your DFS codes have been approved by the general manager of the blockchain.
 #
 #
 2- Tether Wallets :